emissary-ingress/emissary/docs/reference/core/load-balancer.md

 # Load Balancing in Ambassador

 Ambassador lets users control how it load balances between resulting endpoints for a given mapping.
+This feature ships in Early Access for Ambassador 0.52, and requires setting the environment variable `AMASSADOR_ENABLE_ENDPOINTS` to `true` to enable this feature.

-Load balancing configuration can be set for all Ambassador mappings in the [ambassador](https://www.getambassador.io/reference/modules#the-ambassador-module) module, or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).
+Load balancing configuration can be set for all Ambassador mappings in the [ambassador](/reference/core/ambassador) module, or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).
 If nothing is set, simple round robin balancing is used via Kubernetes services.

 The `load_balancer` attribute configures the load balancing.
 The following fields are supported: